williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 #### Enroll YubiKey Factor
 {:.api .api-operation}

-Enrolls a user with a YubiCo factor (YubiKey).
+Enrolls a user with a Yubico factor (YubiKey).
 YubiKeys must be verified with the [current passcode](factors.html#factor-verification-object) as part of the enrollment request.

 ##### Request Example
 {:.api .api-request .api-request-example}